-In my classes I discuss the distinction between Fear and Anxiety because it’s a really slippery fish.
+In my classes, I discuss the distinction between Fear and Anxiety because it’s a slippery fish.

 Fear is a good thing.
 It's an evolutionary mechanism designed to save your life and in so doing, help to preserve the species.

-Fear is about a very real physical threat on your life and on your body.
+Fear is a real physical threat to your life and on your body.

 It invokes the fight or flight response - the sympathetic nervous system and an array of physiological reactions designed to redirect your blood to your arms and legs, create a sense of heightened awareness and to help save your life.